kotoko/homeworks-for-studies/android-czytnik_rss/Readme.md

 # CzytnikRSS
-This is simple RSS reader with auto refreshing feeds in background.
+This is a simple RSS reader.
+App auto refresh feeds in background.
+I developed this app on Android 5.0.2.

 ## Build
-Please find tutorial in internet how to build android app.
-I tested this on Android 5.0.2.
+Please find tutorial in internet how to build an android app.

 ## Screenshots
 ![1.png](/android-czytnik_rss/screenshots/1.png?raw=true)